Mine LiDAR Scanning (Drone/UAV/Aerial)

 What Is Mining LiDAR Scanning?

-Mining LiDAR scanning is a remote sensing technology that fires millions of laser pulses per second from a drone-mounted sensor to build an exact 3D model of any mining site.
+Mining LiDAR scanning is a remote sensing technology that fires millions of laser pulses per second from a drone-mounted sensor to build an exact 3D model of a mining site.
 Unlike photogrammetry, LiDAR penetrates vegetation and surface cover to capture true ground elevation — critical for accurate cut-and-fill calculations, haul road design, and pit slope monitoring.

 FeatureDrone LiDAR SurveyTotal Station / GPSAerial Photogrammetry